Our Guide To Caravan Inverters

 Like all things in your caravan, the price of caravan inverters is driven by size and quality.

-A happy medium is an Enerdrive ePOWER 2000W Pure Sine Wave Inverter at just under $1,000!
+A happy medium is an Enerdrive ePOWER 2000W Pure Sine Wave Inverter which is just under $1,000!
 This model is an easy to use, reliable and highly efficient unit!

 Pro Tip: choose an inverter with a built in RCD protection, this is the safest way to run 240V appliances off-grid.